janderson2024/card_game_project_1/README.md

 This project has reached its Minimal Viable Product, and will now be improved through future strech goals.

 ## Installation
 The best way to use this library is to download a zip file of the project.
 Once the project is on your computer, you can create a game inside the games/ folder to start using the library.

+## Dependencies
+**The entire library requires `pygame` to be installed. `pip install pygame`**

+- Gin Rummy requires `tqdm` and `numpy` to be installed to play. `pip install tqdm` `pip install numpy`

 ## Usage
 If you are using this just to play the games: